sumit-ai-ml/YOLO-SAM/README.md

 We extensively evaluated our approach using various metrics, including precision, recall, F1 score, and Dice Score, to quantify segmentation accuracy.

-### Comparative Analysis

-We conducted a comparative analysis to assess the performance of different models:

-- **YOLOv8**: Our baseline model for approximate boundary box detection.
-- **YOLOv8+SAM**: Combines YOLOv8 with the SAM model.
-- **YOLOv8+HQ-SAM**: Combines YOLOv8 with the HQ-SAM model.

 ## Key Findings